-ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer.
-To see other pages, use the menu on the side of your screen.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with esophageal cancer.
+Use the menu to see other pages.

-This section outlines treatments that are the standard of care (the best known treatments available) for this specific type of cancer.
-When making treatment plan decisions, patients are also encouraged to consider clinical trials as an option.
-A clinical trial is a research study to test a new approach to treatment to evaluate whether it is safe, effective, and possibly better than the standard treatment.
-Clinical trials may test such approaches as a new drug, a new combination of standard treatments, or new doses of current therapies.
-Your doctor can help you review all treatment options.
-For more information, see the About Clinical Trials and Latest Research sections.
+This section explains the types of treatments, also known as therapies, that are the standard of care for esophageal cancer.
+“Standard of care” means the best treatments known.
+When making treatment plan decisions, you are encouraged to discuss with your doctor whether clinical trials are an option.
+A clinical trial is a research study that tests a new approach to treatment.
+Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
+Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
+Clinical trials are an option for all stages of cancer.
+Your doctor can help you consider all your treatment options.
+Learn more about clinical trials in the About Clinical Trials and Latest Research sections.

 In cancer care, different types of doctors often work together to create a patient’s overall treatment plan that combines different types of treatments.
 This is called a multidisciplinary team.
-Cancer care teams also include a variety of other health care professionals, including physician assistants, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.
+Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
-Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
-Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
+Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
+These types of talks are called “shared decision-making.”
+Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
+Shared decision-making is particularly important for esophageal cancer because there are different treatment options.
 Learn more about making treatment decisions.

 Surgery for palliative care

-Create a bypass, or new pathway, to the stomach if a tumor blocks the esophagus but cannot be removed with surgery; this procedure is rarely used.
+Create a bypass, or new pathway, to the stomach if a tumor blocks the esophagus but cannot be removed with surgery.
+This procedure is rarely used.

 Endoscopy and dilation.
 This procedure expands the esophagus.
 It may have to be repeated if the tumor grows.